DRAGEno01/Romeo-and-Juliet/ReadMe.md

-# WARNING

-Romeo and Juliet download version will no longer be supported and continued.

-You can view the WEBSITE version here: [Click Me](https://romeo-and-juliet.w3spaces.com/ExtraFiles/index.html)

-Releases will be hidden soon.

 # Romeo and Juliet - Read Me

 Welcome to the home of the Romeo and Juliet site.
 This site was made for 9.19, a year 9 class in Melbourne on year 2022.
 The page was only ment for one or two pages of information, but has become much more.